 For those of you new to the walk, our family walks to support Cystic Fibrosis because our daughter Clare was diagnosed with CF at birth.
 Our boys do not have the disease, however, many families have more than one child with CF. We walk for Clare, and all the families working daily to keep their CF’ers healthy.

+Our Great Strides team has raised over $150,000 in 9 years thanks to you.
 For those of you that do not get to see Clare every day, she is a superstar!
 She is managing her health as if she were an adult.
 She knows how many enzymes to take before her meals and she can list all of the medications she uses and why she uses them.
 She takes an hour out of her day to manage her health.
-She does two vest treatments a day, nebulizer treatments, and swallows 25+ pills on a daily basis to name a few.
+She does two vest treatments a day, nebulizer treatments, and swallows 30+ pills on a daily basis.
 She is BRAVE during her blood draws & tummy aches.
 CF doesn’t slow Clare down.
-She has only missed two weeks from school due to her health.
-Thanks to all of this and all of you, Clare makes living with CF feel normal.
+Thanks to all of your support, you wouldn't know Clare had CF.

-Clare’s passions include spending time with her friends, sleepovers, playing the Ukelele, art of any kind, baking, watching baking shows, Girl Scouts, reading, playing sports, and taking our dog Baxter to the beach.
-She is lovable and spirtited all in one.
-She makes breakfast in bed for us on random mornings.
-The breakfast always includes coffee, m & ms, and a note.
+Clare’s passions include spending time with her friends, sleepovers, playing the Ukelele, art of any kind, baking, watching baking shows, Girl Scouts, reading, and helping to train our dog Baxter.
 She is loving and Loved.

 Please consider donating to Cystic Fibrosis in 2020!

 Due to the COVID-19 pandemic, indoor events sponsored by the CF Foundation are strictly prohibited at this time.
 Scheduled outdoor events must adhere to strict requirements to minimize the risk of COVID-19 infection.
 Events may be subject to change at any time based on guidance from the Centers for Disease Control and Prevention and local health officials.